12. Processing Data in Groups

 nhanes_srt = nhanes.sort_values("gender", kind="stable")

-Then, we can use numpy.unique to fetch the indices of first occurrences of each series of identical labels:
+Then, we can use numpy.unique to fetch the indexes of the first occurrences of each series of identical labels:

 levels, where